-Most of the city's hotels are located centrally, though you'll find a number of big-brand budget hotels alongside major routes in and out of Nottingham.
-The sports grounds and entertainment venues sitting along the south bank of the River Trent are well served by a handful of good hotels, too.
+Most of the city's hotels are located in the city centre, though you'll find a number of big-brand budget hotels alongside major routes in and out of Nottingham.
+The sports grounds and entertainment venues sitting along the south bank of the River Trent are well served by a handful of good cheap hotels, too.
 It's a 10-15 minute drive or bus journey into the city centre from this location so well worth considering for a short break, especially if you plan to see a cricket or football match during your trip.

 Compare the price of hotels in Nottingham using TravelSupermarket's tool and save money by booking in advance.